A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: Conclusions, Conjectures, Extensions

 As we saw in Part~III, partial queens $\pQ^{hk}$ are approachable because the queen's moves are individually simple.
 We suggest further study of the following variants, some of which have been investigated by \Kot.

-\begin{enumerate}[(a)] \item A generalization of the subqueen is a rider with two moves, $(1,0)$ and $(c,d)$.
-The denominator of this piece was determined in Proposition~\ref{p:denom2move}.
+\begin{enumerate}[(a)] \item A generalization of the anassa is a rider with two moves, $(1,0)$ and $(c,d)$.
+The denominator of this piece was determined in Proposition~\denomtwomove.
 This piece, and especially its period, would facilitate analysis of the effect of non-unit slopes. \end{enumerate} The nightrider's main complication comes from the non-unit slopes.
-We propose as worthy subjects the partial nightriders with only two moves: \begin{enumerate}[(a)] \item[(b)] The {\em lateral nightrider}, which moves along slope $\pm1/2$ (or equivalently $\pm2/1$).
+We propose as worthy subjects the partial nightriders with only two moves, from Section~\ref{N}: \begin{enumerate}[(a)] \item[(b)] The lateral nightrider.
 We conjecture a period of $4$ for $q\geq3$.
-We verified this for $q=3,4$. \item[(c)] The {\em inclined nightrider}, which moves along slopes $1/2$ and $2$.
-We propose a period of $3\cdot 2^{q-1}$ for $q\geq3$.
-We only know this for $q=3$ but we have evidence for $q=4$ from analyzing trajectories (with help from Arvind Mahankali) and it is certainly correct if Conjecture~\ref{Cj:trajectories} is true. \item[(d)] The {\em orthonightrider}, whose directions have the orthogonal slopes $1/2$ and $-2$.
-We propose the period is $5\cdot 2^{q-1}$ for $q\geq3$.
-This is correct for $q=3$ and evidence suggests it for higher $q$. \end{enumerate} These should exhibit some of the complexity of the nightrider without being so opaque.
-It appears that the lateral nightrider should behave more nicely than the other two.
-For one, from our analysis of subspaces of Type $\cU_{3\mathrm{b}}^2$ in Theorem~\ref{thm:N}, it is expected to have a smaller period.
-Furthermore, the denominators generated by configurations similar to those in Figure~\ref{fig:twomove} behave much more nicely than the others.
+We verified this for $q=3,4$. \item[(c)] The inclined nightrider.
+The period for $q=3$ is 12. \item[(d)] The orthogonal nightrider.
+The period for $q=3$ is 20. \end{enumerate} We thank Arvind Mahankali for calculating these periods, using Mathematica.
+Note that the coefficient of $n^{2q-6}$ in Lemma~\ref{L:Ncodim2} strongly suggests but does not prove these periods.

+After we proposed these pieces, Hanusa and Mahankali \cite{Arvind} found their denominators, which we reproduce in Table~\ref{Tb:N2D}.
+As upper bounds on periods, they also suggest but do not prove the true periods.

 \begin{enumerate}[(a)] \item[(e)] A simple three-move rider would have moves $(1,0), (0,1), (c,d)$.
 This should be investigated. \item[(f)] The partial nightrider $\pN^3$.
 We discussed it briefly in Section~\ref{N}, finding the counting formula and the period $2$ for $q=2$.
 The period for three pieces appears to be $60$.
-These periods are the same as for the complete nightrider but we expect $\pN^3$ to have a smaller period than $\pN$ when $q\geq4$. \end{enumerate}
+This period is the same as for the complete nightrider but we expect $\pN^3$ to have a smaller period than $\pN$ when $q\geq4$. \end{enumerate}